“`xml

 Finding a Physician Aligned with Your Health Goals

-Your doctor should get what matters to you.
+Your doctor should understand what matters most to you.

-Ask friends for tips on doctors they like.
+Ask friends for recommendations on doctors they trust.

-You can also check online reviews, but take them with a grain of salt.
+Online reviews can help, but remember to take them with a grain of salt.

-Some doctors focus on certain things, like women’s health or sports medicine.
+Some doctors specialize in certain domains, like women’s health or sports medicine.

 Checking Doctor Credentials and Specialties